 We are committed to very clean dishes (no greasy residue), so that means heating water on the wood stove, rocket stove, propane stove, or in the Sun Oven for each and every batch of dishes.
 We’ve found that washing dishes with cold water just does not cut it.
 We pour hot water and biodegradable dish soap into a plastic bin for washing and simply pour clean water over dishes to rinse.

-The garden’s water needs solely depend on rainfall.
+The garden’s water needs largely depend on rainfall.
 I’ve gotten very good at following the forecast, anticipating the rain, and sowing seeds accordingly.

 When we are blessed with rain every 1-2 weeks, the garden needs very little irrigation.
 However, in a drought situation, we have to hand water, and this involves many, many trips to the pond.